If you’re looking for the best lenses for the Nikon D750, it’s probably safe to assume that you already know what a powerful camera this is.

 The other is that for a prime lens, it’s pretty heavy and bulky.
 After a long day of shooting with it around your neck, it certainly wears on you.

-It’s also pretty pricey.
+It’s also expensive.

 The exceptional image quality really outweighs all of its drawbacks though, which is what makes it one of the best lenses for the Nikon D750.